wp-plugins/adaptive-images/readme.txt

  3. Test with a tool like GTmetrix http://gtmetrix.com/.
 Make sure you enable mobile device testing.
 The plugin will have no effect on desktop sized devices.
  4. Test with an actual mobile device, a smartphone or tablet.
 Watch your website load in a snap.
- 5. Check in the `/wp-contents/cache` directory to see the `/adaptive-images` directory and its contents.
+ 5. Check the `/wp-contents/cache` directory to see the `/adaptive-images` directory and its contents.
 This is where the resized images are kept and cached by default.
  6. View an image straight from a browser and add a &quot;?debug=true&quot; at the end of the url like this &quot;http://www.website.com/wp-content/uploads/2015/01/image.jpg?debug=true&quot;.
 This should print useful debug information about the plugin functions in your installation.
-If you keep seeing your image, then the plugin is not working and the cause is probably the failure to update the .htaccess file properly.
+If you keep seeing your image, then the plugin is not working as it should and the cause is probably a failure to update the .htaccess file properly.
+ 7. Add a &quot;?debug=original&quot; at the end of the url of an image and you will see the orginal version of the image even when a smaller version of it should have been shown.
+ 8. Hit the &quot;Print debug&quot; and &quot;Print diagnostics&quot; buttons at the plugin settings page to see useful debug information about the plugin and your WordPress installation.

 You may test with a normal desktop browser but only of the computer screen size falls under at least on of the specified breakpoints!